 As did others providing testimony, the PSCA cited a Government Accountability Office (GAO) report which made recommendations for lifetime income options in 401(k)s.
 “Many PSCA members would agree with the first two GAO recommendations: Clarifying the safe harbor for selecting an annuity by providing sufficiently detailed criteria to better enable plan sponsors to comply with safe harbor requirements related to assessing a provider’s long-term solvency, and considering providing legal relief for plan fiduciaries offering an appropriate mix of annuity and withdrawal options, upon adequately informing participants about the options, before participants choose to direct their investments into them,” it said.

 “A clear, simple safe harbor is a necessary first step to increase the interest of plan sponsors in adding lifetime income options to their plans,” said Lynn Dudley, American Benefits Council senior vice president, global retirement and compensation policy, in its testimony.
-The council focused on the numerous obstacles to lifetime income options in workplace retirement plans, including fiduciary liability, lack of demand by participants and the need for greater education.
-Dudley’s remarks were based on an informal poll of its plan sponsor members with questions related to lifetime income in defined contribution plans.

 Of the 93 company responses received by the council, only 13 (14%) indicated that their organization offers a lifetime income option as part of their DC plan.
 Of the 76 organizations that do not, almost two-thirds might consider such an option in the future, but for these organizations the leading cause of hesitation was “potential fiduciary liability,” followed closely by “lack of demand from participants.”